Improved Regularization and Robustness for Fine-tuning in Neural Networks: Proof of Theorem

 \begin{theorem}[Theorem 1 in \citet{mcallester1999pac}] Let $\cH$ be some hypothesis class.
 Let $P$ be a prior distribution on $\cH$ that is independent of the training set.
 Let $Q_S$ be a posterior distribution on $\cH$ that may depend on the training set $S$.
 Suppose the loss function is bounded from above by $C$.
 With probability $1 - \delta$ over the randomness of the training set, the following holds

 \end{theorem}

-We remark that the original statement in \citet{mcallester1999pac} requires the loss function is bounded between $0$ and $1$.
+We remark that the original statement in \citet{mcallester1999pac} requires that the loss function is bounded between $0$ and $1$.
 The above statement modifies the original statement and instead applies to a loss function bounded between $0$ and $C$, for some fixed constant $C > 0$.
-This is achieved by rescaling the loss by $1/C$, leading the $C$ factor in the right hand side of equation \eqref{thm_pac}.
-To invoke the above result in our setting, we set the prior distribution $P = \cN(\hat{W}^{(s)}, \sigma^2 \id)$, where $\hat{W}^{(s)}$ are the weights of the pre-trained nework.
+This is achieved by rescaling the loss by $1/C$, leading to the $C$ factor in the right-hand side of equation \eqref{thm_pac}.
+To invoke the above result in our setting, we set the prior distribution $P = \cN(\hat{W}^{(s)}, \sigma^2 \id)$, where $\hat{W}^{(s)}$ are the weights of the pre-trained network.
 The posterior distribution $Q_S$ is centered at the fine-tuned model as $\cN(\hat{W}, \sigma^2 \id)$.
 Based on the above result, we present the proof of Theorem \ref{thm_fnn}.

 \begin{proof}[Proof of Theorem \ref{thm_fnn}] First, we show that the KL divergence between $P$ and $Q_S$ is equal to $\frac{1}{2\sigma^2}\norm{\hat W - \hat W^{(s)}}^2$.
 We expand the definition using the density of multivariate normal distributions. { } where the last line uses the fact that $\normFro{\hat{W}_i - \hat{W}_i^{(s)}} \le D_i$, for all $1\le i\le L$.